mihanovak1024/project-L2K/README.md

 Older "little projects" might not be as up-to-date as the newer ones as I currently don't to update the older projects, but only create newer (more up-to-date) ones.

 ## TODO
-***
-Topics that are already a known concept in my mind, but didn't yet have the privilage to have their very own project:
+Topics that are already a known concept in my mind, but didn't yet have the privilege to have their very own project:
 1) Java multithreading (Executor + ExecutorServices, Locks, Synchronised,...)
 2) Futures and ListenableFutures ([Guava](https://github.com/google/guava))
 3) RxJava2 and RxAndroid